-Moving 4,500 into hotels will affect Scouts for years
+All scouts leaving South Korea camp as typhoon looms

 "We had commitments to those reserves that will of course mean that we can't now do things that we wanted to do over the next three to five years," he said.

-The jamboree, described as the world's largest youth camp, gathers Scouts from around the world every four years, each time in a different country.
+The jamboree, described as the world's largest youth camp, gathers scouts from around the world every four years, each time in a different country.

 Most of those attending are aged between 14 and 18, and 155 countries are represented in South Korea.